solliancenet/ica-wbs/Financial service modernization workshop/design-challenge-guide-facilitator.md

 Analyze your customer's needs and design a preliminary solution.

 In this phase, the "customer representatives" join attendee teams.
 "Customers" and attendees work through an ADS agenda,  discovering requirements (current and future state) and whiteboarding a solution.
-Each team will be assigned different solution scenarios.
 Individuals self-evaluate whiteboarding based on co-created rubric.

 Timeframe: 60 minutes